kaushlendra277/spring-boot-security-basic/readme.md

 # Spring Boot Security Authorization

-## This POC includes in-memory authentication using default schema[BAD] and default user from the sql fils [Recommended over hard coding]
+## This POC includes in-memory authentication using any schema[REcommended] and default user from the sql fils [Recommended over hard coding]

 ```java
 @EnableWebSecurity